Offer available to:

 - New construction projects are not eligible.

 - Rebate is subject to change without notice.
 Rebate is subject to availability of funds.
 Products must be purchased, installed, and rebate must be submitted on or after the program/offer “effective date” of Nov.
-1, 2024, and within 365 days of the product purchase date.
+1, 2024.

 - For customers impacted by the 2023 floods, products must be purchased on or after July 10, 2023.
 For customers impacted by the 2024 floods, products must be purchased on or after the date that the customer’s home incurred flood damage.
 Damage must have occurred in 2024 and/or between July 10 – July 31, 2023 (or July 10 – August 10 for residents of Addison County).